Prerequisites For Admission

 - Applicants with 12 to 21 outdated units and a GPA between 3.0 and 3.49 must complete Senior Seminar (including the writing of a senior thesis) plus three regular upper-division courses with a GPA of 3.0 or better in these courses.
 Except for Senior Seminar, these units may be taken for graduate credit and may be counted toward the M.A. if they are at the 4000 level.

 - Two letters of recommendation unless the student has completed 15 or more units of upper-division history at CSU Stanislaus.

 - Students may be admitted on a provisional basis if they have both an overall GPA and a history GPA between 2.9 and 3.0.
 These students may take up to 9 units of 4000-level coursework (not including Senior Seminar), with extra graduate-level work, which may count for graduate credit if they are subsequently admitted to Conditional Classified Status.

 - Provisional status students must, within 2 academic years of admission to provisional status, meet the minimum requirements for admission to conditional classified status or be discontinued from the program.
 Coursework taken under provisional status which is counted toward the MA will fall under the 7-year maximum for completion of the degree.

 Note: Secondary School Teachers Concentration M.A. additionally requires a valid California secondary teaching credential.
-This concentration does not require a foreign language competency for the M.A.

 General Course Requirements